A Tragic Ending: The Deadly Divorce

 Collaborative divorces tend to resolve in just a few months, thereby putting a speedier end to the conflict and allowing the spouses to move forward more quickly.
 Once divorced, the former spouses are better equipped to move on to a healthier relationship, as well as to maintain a working relationship with each other.

 It’s difficult to know what could have happened had the collaborative process been utilized by the Russells.
-In our experience, witnessing the magic of the collaborative process in operation first hand, the attention to the mental and emotional well being of both clients prevents extreme behavior from getting out of control.
+In our experience, witnessing the magic of the collaborative process in operation first hand, the attention to the mental and emotional well being of both clients prevents .
 It’s sad to say, but this terrible tragedy might have been prevented if a team of experts had been available to help this couple.

 Follow Open Palm Law to learn more about the collaborative divorce process and how it can help you!